 But here’s the thing.
 I don’t like business travel.
 First, I’m usually really busy right up until I have to go to the conference or meeting, so I can’t go a couple of days early.
 I generally arrive the day before the meeting, get settled, go to bed, and then it’s time for the meetings.
 Second, hotel conference rooms all look alike, you grab some dinner, call your family, unwind somehow or not, and crash.
 Next day, same thing.
 Then the conference is over, and you’re free.
 Third, maybe you can add a day or two to the end, but often, I just want to go home.
 I don’t particularly enjoy exploring new cities on my own.
 I’ve been there, done that, saw interesting things, and had no one to share it with at the time.

 For some people, that time in NYC with the other delegations is the highlight of international work.
 Negotiating, interacting, networking, socializing, it’s all part of the experience.
 But I had done that already.
 I did it at the start of my career with APEC.
 Now I had a girlfriend, and most of the time, all I could think was “Would I rather be here wondering around Central Park by myself or just hanging out in Ottawa with her?”.
 That’s not a tough question to answer.
 I had become more domestic in my leanings.
 So I was happy to send my staff to Palestine, I didn’t need to go.
 My team member had a blast, and it was a really good development opportunity for her.
 Tim was always willing to travel, although I don’t remember him getting to do anything exciting at the time.

 I was also starting to build a new network.
-It was weird, I hadn’t really thought of that in moving to a new Department that I didn’t know all the corporate players any more.
+It was weird, I hadn’t really thought about it, but moving to a new Department meant that I didn’t know all the corporate players anymore.
 I got to meet them, and they were all experiencing a lot of what I was on the international front.
 Appetite from above for more, more, more.
 They were doing great things on the policy front.